10 Guilt-Free Essential Oil Candles

 What essential oils mix well together for candles?

-That aside, it can be challenging to find which essential oil scents will actually smell good together.
+That aside, finding which essential oil scents will actually smell good together can be challenging.
 Believe it or not, there’s a tool to help with that!

 If you’re hitting a roadblock with your essential oil blending, take a look at this hassle-free blending wheel, or if you’d like a more candle-specific guide, our best essential oil blends for candles are printable from our Oily Chic Library.